ietf-wg-cellar/matroska-specification/menu.md

 !!!!
 Keep in mind the state of the selected tracks of each kind (more than 1 for each possible) !!!!
 !!!!
 Order of blending !!!!
 !!!!
 What if a command is not supported by the player ? !!!!
 !!!!
-Track selection issue, only applies when 'quiting' the menu (but still possible to change live too) !!!!
+Track selection issue, only applies when 'quitting' the menu (but still possible to change live too) !!!!
 !!!!
 Allow to hide (not render) some parts of a movie for certain editions !!!!
 !!!!
 Get the parental level of the player (can be changed live) !!!!